s7evinkelevra/Agent-Model/README.md

   - Fitness increment steps -> host generation time = fitness increment step * parasite generation time (1)
     - Fitness increment value = 1/increment steps
   - Relative fitness: proportion of surviving/dying hosts each generation
-    - Number of offspring -> depends on fitness calculation; if 50% of hosts die each generation, the remaining 50 need to produce on offspring each (2 gametes per host)
+    - Number of offspring -> depends on fitness calculation; if 50% of hosts die each generation, the remaining 50 % need to produce one offspring each (2 gametes per host)
   - Age
   - Mutation rate